Barcelona, Spain Family Attractions - My Family Travels

 08007 Barcelona

 If you follow the Passeig de Gracia from Plaça de Catalunya you’ll be in the old village of Gracia, a planned residential community that dates back to the beginnings of the Modernism movement.
 Casa Batllo, ca. 1906, was built by the Catalan visionary Antoni Gaudi (1852–1926) and is a remarkable architectural achievement.
-Through private funding, the mezzanine floor, staircase, attic and rooftop of this pastel blue and white building have been opened to the public.
-Kids of any age will be intrigued by the self-guided visit to the former Batllo apartment, whose undulating walls, floral skylights, distinctive ceiling trim, imaginative windows and other curvilinear features delight the eye.
+The mezzanine floor, staircase, attic and rooftop of this pastel blue and white building have been opened to the public.
+Kids of any age will be intrigued by the self-guided visit to the former Batllo apartment.
+Delight the eye with undulating walls, floral skylights, distinctive ceiling trim, imaginative windows and other curvilinear features.

 Passeig de Gracia, 92